 Q: What do you make of people being infected with Covid more than once and the fact that natural antibodies seem to disappear over time?

 Daylon: Antibodies do become undetectable, but you have to think of those as just soldiers on the field–and if you’ve been infected with this coronavirus, your body has the ability to deploy more soldiers.
 Our immune system is multifaceted—it’s just that antibodies are the easiest part to measure via a blood test.
-I think even if antibodies have disappeared, it would be highly unlikely to become reinfected with Covid-19; all evidence suggests that the vast majority of people should be able to mobilize an effective immune response for years after establishing initial immunity.
+I think even if antibodies have disappeared, it would be highly unlikely to become reinfected with this strain of Covid-19; all evidence suggests that the vast majority of people should be able to mobilize an effective immune response for years after establishing initial immunity.

 Diane: There are only a handful of cases—maybe 5—of documented reinfection among the tens of millions of cases of worldwide, and even those may be dubious or reflect a rare mutant virus.
-Hence the likelihood of getting ill with Covid again is infinitesimal.
+Hence the likelihood of getting ill with this Covid strain again is infinitesimal.
 Even so, apparently people in the high risk groups, front line health care workers and nursing home residents, who have had Covid, will still get the vaccine to boost their immunity and provide further protection in case natural immunity to Covid is not robust.